Thames Path walking packages

 This itinerary covers the most scenic part of the Thames Path where the river works its way between the Chilterns and the Berkshire Downs.
 You will have the chance to spend time in Oxford as well as the historic towns of Abingdon, Wallingford and Dorchester on Thames, once the capital of Wessex and with its Abbey still intact.
 The walk passes some impressive country homes including Hardwick and Mapledurham Houses, both believed by some to be the inspiration for Toad Hall, as well as Basildon Park.

-There is an opportunity to take either a 1.5 hour guided wildlife tour following the Thames Path from Goring; or a half-day wildlife excursion combined with a rest day at Goring..
+There is an opportunity to take either a 1.5 hour guided wildlife tour following the Thames Path from Goring; or a half-day wildlife excursion combined with a rest day at Goring.

 The Thames between Reading and Staines is both picturesque and famous for the places along the way.
 The first overnight stop on the Easy Package is at the Leander Club in Henley where rowing crews from around the world come every year to battle for honours.
 The Path passes some of the grandest houses in the south-east including Cliveden, home of the Astor family for so many years.
 Day 3 of the Easy package overnights in Windsor with enough time to explore this wonderful town, home to the longest serving Royal residence in Europe.
 And, on the final day, you walk through Runnymede, where Magna Carta was signed.

 This is the grand finale as the Thames makes its glorious procession through London.
 The itinerary starts more humbly in Staines, a town with good transport connections.
-After a relatively rural day’s walk, which involves a ferry crossing, you stay at Hampton Court with an opportunity to visit the Palace.
+After a relatively rural day’s walk, which includes a short ferry crossing, you stay at Hampton Court with an opportunity to visit the Palace.
 Day 2 is a shorter day taking in Kew with its famous gardens.
 You will feel London getting closer on Day 3 as you pass Hammersmith, Fulham and Putney, overnighting in fashionable Battersea with stunning views across the river (walkers on the Moderate Package carry on to Westminster).
 Day 4 is the walk’s highlight as the river passes London’s iconic buildings: Big Ben, St Paul’s Cathedral, the Tower of London and Tower Bridge.
 Those on the Easy Package will rest here.
 The tour concludes by walking through some of London’s industrial past – the docklands- much of which has now been redeveloped.
 The walk ends at the Thames Barrier, just past Greenwich.
 You return to Greenwich for your hotel and the chance for some further sightseeing.